red5pro/truetime-multiview/README.md

 # Red5 TrueTime MultiView™

 The Red5 TrueTime MultiView™ is a web-based application that allows for viewing multiple live streams while providing the ability to switch between a "main feed" which has _optional_ live seek integration.
+Learn more about features and use cases [here] (https://www.red5.net/truetime/multiview/)

 Additionally, it provides embedding options to easily add a TrueTime MultiView to your own website!